Internship Program at Genetic Alliance

 Intern applications are considered on an ongoing basis.
 We offer single and multi-semester internships, in addition to summer or yearlong opportunities.
-Intern applications are considered on an ongoing basis.
-Internship Suggested Deadlines:
+Intern applications are considered on an ongoing basis, but suggested deadlines are as follows:

 Submitting Your Application Materials

-Because Genetic Alliance encourages environmentally friendly behavior, we prefer applicants to email their application materials to Jeff Thomas at email@example.com.
+Because Genetic Alliance encourages environmentally friendly behavior, we prefer applicants to email their application materials to Kyle McEvilly at firstname.lastname@example.org.
 Due to the volume of applications we receive each year, only those applicants who are asked to interview will be contacted.

 Thank you for your interest.